FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 disabling floating point and SIMD registers.
 Enabling those registers does not work as it is prevented by TF-A.  `aarch64-unknown-none-softfloat` is a [tier-3 target](https://forge.rust-lang.org/release/platform-support.html).
-Because of that, we need to be aware that it may cause a problem.
+Because of that, we need to be aware that it may cause problems.

 ## Getting Our Version of ARM Trusted Firmware-A (TF-A)